 Malaria occurs widely throughout the year in Uganda.
 Other insect-borne diseases (including pneumonic plague and Chikungunya) also occur.
-We encourage you to consider taking medication against malaria and to take measures to avoid insect bites, including using insect repellent at all times, wearing long, light coloured, loose-fitting clothing, and ensuring your accommodation is mosquito proof.
+Take medication against malaria and take measures to avoid insect bites, including using insect repellent at all times, wearing long, light-coloured, loose-fitting clothing, and ensuring your accommodation is mosquito proof.

 Outbreaks of typhoid fever can occur in Uganda.
-You should consult your travel doctor on vaccination before travel, and exercise appropriate water and food hygiene precautions.
+Consult your travel doctor on vaccination before travel, and exercise appropriate water and food hygiene precautions.

-Do not swim in lakes and rivers because of the possibility of attacks by wildlife and risk of catching water-borne diseases.
+Don't swim in lakes and rivers because of the possibility of attacks by wildlife.

 Where to get help